-The purpose of the Assessment Research Grants is to contribute, together with internal British Council research activities, to the validation of Aptis.
+The purpose of the Assessment Research Grants is to contribute, together with internal British Council research activities, to innovation in assessment practice, as well as to the validation of Aptis and other British Council assessment projects.

-The research agenda upon which the grants are premised is based on the modified socio-cognitive validation framework (Weir, 2005; O’Sullivan & Weir, 2011) and will build a significant body of substantive evidence of the validity of Aptis.
-The use of alternative validation frameworks that also contribute evidence of the validity of Aptis will also be considered.
+The research agenda upon which the grants are premised is based on the modified socio-cognitive validation framework (Weir, 2005; O’Sullivan & Weir, 2011; O’Sullivan, 2014) and will build a significant body of substantive evidence of the validity of British Council assessments and contribute to innovation in assessment development in general.
+The use of alternative validation frameworks that also contribute evidence of the validity of British Council assessments will also be considered.

-The grants will support projects directly focused on Aptis.
-Projects which are more exploratory in nature and utilise instruments other than Aptis will be considered provided the proposer can demonstrate the potential impact of their research on Aptis.
+The grants will support innovation in assessment.
+This can include contributing to the validation of Aptis, supporting other British Council tests and promoting innovation in assessment.
+Projects which are more exploratory in nature and utilise instruments other than Aptis will be considered provided the proposer can demonstrate their potential for impact in the field of language assessment.

 Who can apply?

-Educational institutions and suitably qualified individuals are invited to apply for funding to undertake applied research projects of relevance to Aptis.
-In order to foster our relationship with clients, we will also encourage applications from test users interested in understanding how the test impacts on their institution.
+Educational institutions and suitably qualified individuals are invited to apply.
+In order to foster our relationship with partners, we will also encourage applications from test users interested in understanding how British Council tests impact on their institution.
 Please note that regardless of the geographical location of applications and regardless of where the actual research will take place, all contracts for research projects issued by the British Council are subject to the laws of England and Wales; this is non-negotiable.

 The maximum financial support for individual projects will, in principle, be limited to a maximum of £17,500, although it is expected that projects requesting financial support in the region of £10,000 to £15,000 will be most positively considered.